 Any results will be used to develop proposals for consideration of the Scientific Committee on the design of any subsequent fishing.

-Catch and Effort shall be monitored on a set-by-set basis and fishing operation shall cease in that year once the catch limit, specified in paragraphs 7 and 9 are reached.
+Catch and Effort shall be monitored on a set-by-set basis and fishing operation shall cease in that year once the catch limit or the TAE, specified in paragraphs 7 and 9 are reached.
 Once the seamount specific limit reached that seamount will be closed for fishing for that trip.

 a) As the stock and stock status is unknown, if at any time during the exploratory fishing the stock indicators at a specific sea mountain show sustainability concern, the Union of Comoros shall issue a directive to the authorised vessel for exploratory fishing to cease at that sea mountain and advice the MoP promptly thereafter.

 The Union of Comoros shall ensure that any vessel authorised to undertake this exploratory fishing shall have experience working within catch limits and use intensive monitoring of all catch.
+It is proposed that the fishing vessel Rinascente 9 will be conducting the exploratory fishery for hapuka in the convention area.
+Details of the vessel are listed in Annex 1

 Fishing activity undertaken pursuant to this measure shall not be considered a precedent for future allocation decisions.